BenediktWi/DIMOP_2.2/README.md

   corresponding fields.
 - `POST /import` accepts an uploaded CSV (field name `file`) and recreates the records in the database.

+## Projects

+Every project has its own SQLite database under the `projects/` directory.
+The default project is stored as `projects/default.db`.
+New projects can be created with `POST /projects` and listed using `GET /projects`.
+Individual projects can be retrieved with `GET /projects/{project_id}`, updated via `PUT /projects/{project_id}`, and removed with
+`DELETE /projects/{project_id}`.

+### Using projects in the app

+1. Start the backend with `python -m uvicorn backend:app --reload`.
+2. Launch the Streamlit frontend with `streamlit run frontend.py`.
+3. Log in on the sidebar using the credentials `admin`/`secret`.
+4. Select the active project from the dropdown at the top of the interface.
+5. Create additional projects via the "New Project" option or the `POST /projects` API endpoint.

 ## Future authentication integration